microsoft/AzureTRE/docs/quickstart.md

 - `TF_VAR_state_container` - Name of the blob container to hold Terraform state (default: `tfstate`).
 - `TF_VAR_prefix` - A prefix added to all resources, pick your project name or other prefix to give the resources unique names.
 - `TF_VAR_location` - Azure region to deploy all resources into.
-- `TF_VAR_image_tag` - Default tag for docker images that will be pushed to the container registry and deployed with the TRE
+- `TF_VAR_image_tag` - Default tag for docker images that will be pushed to the container registry and deployed with the Azure TRE

 ### Bootstrap of backend state